Marcus Semien Preview, Player Props: Rangers vs. Twins

 Twins Pitching Rankings

-- Twins pitchers combine to surrender 152 total home runs at a clip of 1.2 per game (to rank 16th in the league).
+- Twins pitchers combine to allow 153 total home runs at a clip of 1.2 per game (to rank 16th in baseball).

+- Ryan will look for his 10th win when he gets the start for the Twins, his 23rd of the season.
+He is 9-8 with a 4.43 ERA and 152 strikeouts in 126 2/3 innings pitched.

-- In his most recent outing on Saturday against the Pittsburgh Pirates, the right-hander threw 6 2/3 innings, giving up four earned runs while surrendering four hits.
+- His most recent appearance was on Wednesday, Aug.
+2 against the St. Louis Cardinals, when the right-hander tossed four innings, surrendering seven earned runs while allowing nine hits.

 © 2023 Data Skrive.
 All rights reserved.